 Tell us a bit about yourself!

-I'm 25 years old and newly married.
+I’m Laurel, I’m 25 years old, and newly married.
 I am a writer and a wannabe crafter.
 I am a bookworm and a proud nerd!
-I am currently trying to finish my degree in International Studies and Journalism - I may also end up doing something in social work.
-I have a blog that I enjoy writing for and I am always looking for new readers.
-I'm adventurous and obsessed with traveling!
-That is me in a small nutshell!
+I am currently trying to finish my degree in International Studies and Journalism – I may also end up doing something in social work.

-Turners Syndrome is a genetic defect that occurs in about one and every 2,500 live female births.
+Turner Syndrome is a genetic defect that occurs in about one and every 2,500 live female births.
 There is no known cause as of yet.
 Turner Syndrome (TS) is a chromosomal condition that exclusively affects girls and women.
-TS occurs when one of the two X chromosomes normally found in females is missing or incomplete.
-The syndrome is named after Dr. Henry Turner, who was among the first to describe the features in 1930.

 Hormone therapy is available and should be started around the age of puberty.
 For adult women IVF is available but only under serious supervision of a physician.

 It can.
 I do suffer from some social anxieties but in general my life is normal.
 When I was younger it did inhibit my dating life but that was only because I let it.